 D. Vision/goal clarity: “The notion of vision refers to the extent to which team members have a common understanding of objectives and display high commitment to those team goals.
 For this reason ‘vision’ on the team level is also referred to as goal clarity.”

-E. External communication: “The ability of teams to span boundaries (team and organisational) to seek information and resources from others.”
+E. External communication: “The ability of teams to span boundaries (team and organizational) to seek information and resources from others.”

 F. Trust: “The firm belief in the reliability, truth or ability of others.
 It is created by the expectation that the actions of other persons will be to one’s benefit or at least not detrimental to him or her.”